tappytaps/TTLiveAgentWidget/README.md

 - `apiKey` - live agent api key (you should use proxy server to hide your api key)
 - `folderId` - live agent folder id with knowledgebase articles

-If you use `.Present` style (not recommended for `.Push`), you can also configure navigation bar look by these attributes:
+If you use `TTLiveAgentWidgetStyle.Present` style (not recommended for `TTLiveAgentWidgetStyle.Push`), you can also configure navigation bar look by these attributes:

 - `tintColor` - navigation bar tint color
 - `navigationBarCollor` - navigation bar background color